-Cynthia Salorio is a research scientist and pediatric neuropsychologist in both the Department of Neuropsychology and the Department of Rehabilitation at the Kennedy Krieger Institute.
-She is also an assistant professor in the Department of Physical Medicine and Rehabilitation at Johns Hopkins University.
+Dr. Cynthia Salorio is a board-certified neuropsychologist and research scientist, and is co-director in the Department of Neuropsychology.
+She is also an associate professor of Physical Medicine and Rehabilitation and associate professor of Psychiatry at The Johns Hopkins University School of Medicine.

 Dr. Salorio received her doctoral degree in clinical psychology with a specialization in neuropsychology from Washington University in St. Louis.
 She completed a pre-doctoral internship in neuropsychology and clinical child psychology at the University of California, San Diego, and a post-doctoral fellowship in pediatric neuropsychology at the Kennedy Krieger Institute.
 Dr. Salorio is a licensed psychologist in Maryland and is board certified in clinical neuropsychology by the American Board of Professional Psychology with specialty board certification in pediatric neuropsychology.

 She currently conducts research and provides clinical neuropsychological services to children with neurological conditions throughout the Kennedy Krieger Institute's Rehabilitation Continuum of Care, with a particular interest in acquired brain injury and epilepsy.
 She is active in the mentoring programs at the Kennedy Krieger Institute, and participates in the neuropsychological training of externs, pre-doctoral interns and post-doctoral residents.